-The Bachelor's Degree in Information Technology with major in Network Administration prepares students with the necessary knowledge and skills to identify and manage key areas of network operations and administration, including user support and troubleshooting.
+The Bachelor's Degree in Information Technology with major in Network Administration will prepare students with the knowledge and skills necessary for the design, configuration, and management of kev operational areas of a physical or cloud network.
+Students will develop critical and ethical incident management skills for the effective administration of information systems in a business environment.